Ram Kapoor

-Ram Kapoor (/hns/; born 1 September 1973) is an Indian actor who primarily works in Hindi films and television.
-One of the highest paid television actors in India, he is known for portraying Jai Walia in Kasamh Se and Ram Kapoor in Bade Achhe Lagte Hain.
+Ram Kapoor (/hns/; born 1 September 1973) is an Indian actor who primarily works in Hindi-language films and television.
+One of the highest-paid television actors in India, he is known for portraying Jai Walia in Kasamh Se and Ram Kapoor in Bade Achhe Lagte Hain.
 He is a recipient of several awards including three ITA Awards and three Indian Telly Awards.

 Career

 Kapoor made his onscreen debut with the television serial Nyaay (1999).
 He took up three more shows Heena (1998), Sangharsh (1999) and Kavita (2000).

 In 2000, Kapoor acted in popular family drama Ghar Ek Mandir.
 Kapoor worked with Amir Raza Hussein once again in the play The Fifty Days of War – Kargil which ran for 10 days in New Delhi as a tribute to the heroes of the Kargil War.
 Kapoor played five characters.

-In 2001, Kapoor acted in Rishtey, in the serial Kabhi Aaye Na Judaai and made a cameo appearance in Mira Nair's acclaimed film Monsoon Wedding.
+In 2001, Kapoor acted in Rishtey, in the serial Kabhi Aaye Na Judaai and made a cameo appearance in Mira Nair's film Monsoon Wedding.

 He went on to appear in films like Dhadkan (2003) and Awaz - Dil Se Dil Tak, followed by Hazaaron Khwaishein Aisi and Bali (2004), a telefilm in which he played Prithvi Singh.
 In 2005, Kapoor's was seen in films like Devaki, Kal: Yesterday and Tomorrow and Missed Call.

 In 2006, he starred in the show Kasamh Se in the role of Jai Udai Walia.
 Kapoor was then seen in the soap opera Basera and participated in two reality shows: Jhalak Dikhhla Jaa as a participant and Rakhi Ka Swayamwar as the host.

 Kapoor appeared in minor roles in two films in 2010.
 The first was the commercially successful Karthik Calling Karthik, with Kapoor playing the role of Kamath Sir.
 The second, Udaan, was a critically acclaimed and award-winning film directed by Vikrmaditya Motwane and was produced by Anurag Kashyap.

 In 2011, he starred on the TV show Bade Achhe Lagte Hain and played the male protagonist Ram Amarnath Kapoor.
-The show was an instant success and Kapoor's performance was applauded.

 He appeared in Bollywood movies Agent Vinod (2012), Student of the Year (2012) and Humshakals (2014).